 Located on South Street, this one-of-a-kind experience is the creation of artist Isaiah Zagar.
 As you explore the painted corners and pottery-laden walls, you get the distinct feeling that the space is like the artist’s mind came to life.
 With indoor and outdoor components and spanning half a city block, there is a lot to see here.

 Nearby is Christ Church and Christ Church Burial ground.
-The church itself welcomed Presidents and other notable figures beginning in 1695.
+The church itself welcomed presidents and other notable figures beginning in 1695.
 A couple of blocks away at Fifth and Arch, the burial ground is the final resting place of many Revolutionary War figures and early leaders, including Benjamin Franklin.

 With more time, see what to do in a weekend in Philadelphia.